ThomasSchuetz/RLCustomGymnasium/README.md

 # RLCustomGymnasium

-Example for creating a custom gymnasium for playing with reinforcement learning
+Example for creating a custom gymnasium for playing with reinforcement learning using `ray`.

 # Source of inspiration